qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

 For now, you need to ensure that you've saved your work on this map.
 Because a :guilabel:`Layout` in QGIS is part of the main map file, you'll need to save your main project.
-Go to the main QGIS window (the one with the :guilabel:`Layers list` and all the other familiar elements you were working with before), and save your project from there as usual.
+Go to the main QGIS window (the one with the :guilabel:`Layers` panel and all the other familiar elements you were working with before), and save your project from there as usual.

 |basic| |FA| Adding a Title